CircuitVerse/Blog/content/posts/Arnab_Das_GSoC_phase1.md

 #### - replacing all confirm() alert() prompt() with custom vue components

-Previously the simulator used the default browser confirm(), alert() & prompt() for the confirmation of deletion of circuits, renaming of circuits, saving of circuits etc. This was replaced with custom vue components to make the simulator more user friendly.
+Previously the simulator used the default browser confirm(), alert() & prompt() for the confirmation of deletion of circuits, renaming of circuits, saving of circuits etc. This was replaced with custom vue components to make the simulator more user-friendly.

 ![Alert](/images/Arnab_GSoC23/alert.png)
 ![Confirm](/images/Arnab_GSoC23/confirm.png)